Mount Aragats

 Mount Aragats (Արագած, [ɑɾɑˈɡɑt͡s]) is an isolated four-peaked volcano massif in Armenia.
 Its northern summit, at 4090 m above sea level, is the highest point of the Lesser Caucasus and Armenia.
 It is also one of the highest points in the Armenian Highlands.

-The Aragats massif is surrounded by Kasagh River on the east, Akhurian River on the west, Ararat plain on the south and Shirak plain on the north.
+The Aragats massif is surrounded by the Kasagh River on the east, the Akhurian River on the west, Ararat Plain on the south, and Shirak Plain on the north.
 The circumference of the massif is around 200 km, and covers an area of 6000 km2 or around 1/5 of Armenia's total area.
 944 km2 of the massif is located above 2000 m.